 I hope you're not going to spoil things with lower middle-class humour.

 This classic Hyacinth line comes from Series 2, Episode 2: Driving Mrs. Fortescue.
 Eager to befriend a cantankerous old woman whose sister married a baronet, Hyacinth volunteers herself and Richard to shuttle her around town.
-As you can say of nearly every episode of Keeping Up Appearances, it doesn't go according to Hyacinth's plans.
+As you can say of nearly every episode, it doesn't go according to Hyacinth's plans.